 An mdf template gives you a great starting point and there are lots available.
 Use fabric, wood, paper, metal and Powertex texture mediums to build texture and interest.
 Start with:

-- Powercolor and Colortricx pigments of your choice
+- Easy Varnish and Powercolor and Colortricx pigments of your choice

 - Rusty Powder